 Long lines can be continued with a backslash ('\') as the last character on the line.
-Note that leading white space is removed from the beginning of lines even when the continuation character is used.
+Leading white space is removed from the beginning of lines even when the continuation character is used.

 The EXAMPLES section contains a copy of the default sudo_logsrvd.conf file.